josefinelofgren/tv-maze/README.md

 # TV Maze

 This web application integrates with the TVmaze Public REST API to provide users with information about TV shows.

-It's built using Next.js, TypeScript, and Tailwind CSS.
+It's built using Next.js, TypeScript and Tailwind CSS to create a robust, type-safe, and well-styled web application.

 ## ToC